SaitejaGarlapati/AI-deepdive/tensorZero/README.md

 # TensorZero + vLLM (Gaudi) Local Setup

-This folder shows how to integrate vLLM with TensorZero for routing, metrics, and observability.
+This folder shows how to integrate vLLM with TensorZero locally for routing, metrics, and observability.

 ## Overview
 - vLLM: Inference server (serving Meta-Llama-3-8B-Instruct on Gaudi).